cloudmesh-community/hid-sp18-417/project-code/API/flask/readme.md

         ports:
         - containerPort: 5000
 ```
 The noteworthy specs are `replicas` and `port`.
-Flask by default hits port 5000 so the same is retained in the deploment as well
+Flask by default hits port 5000 so the same is retained in the deploment as well.

-## Automation:
-  A Makefile is provided for the automation of the task:

-  - Build the image and deploy to kubernetes cluster already up and running:
-        ``build-deploy-all``

-  - Clean the Docker image and processes:
-        ```docker-clean```

 VIDEO DEMONSTARTION: